Skip to content

 Arcturus is one of the 58 bright stars that have been given a special status in the field of celestial navigation.
 It is the only navigational star in the constellation Boötes.

-Arcturus is a member of the Arcturus moving group, a group of stars that share similar proper motion and are believed to be physically associated.
-Other members of the group include the red giants Anser (Alpha Vulpeculae) and 27 Cancri, and the orange giant Kappa Gruis.
 These are mostly old stars with significantly lower levels of heavy elements, located in the Milky Way’s thick disk.
 They do not share the same velocities with the stars in the Milky Way plane and are travelling perpendicularly to the Galactic disk.
 It has been proposed that these stars came from a smaller satellite galaxy that was devoured by the Milky Way a long time ago.
+However, a different study suggested that there was no difference in the chemical composition of Arcturus stream members and other F- and G-type stars in the solar neighbourhood, indicating that the stars originated in the Milky Way.

-Arcturus’ nearest known neighbour is Muphrid, Eta Boötis, a binary star located at almost the same distance from the Sun (37.2 light years), that appears close to Arcturus in the sky.
+Arcturus’ nearest known neighbour is Muphrid, Eta Boötis, a binary star located at almost the same distance from the Sun (37.2 light years), that appears close to Arcturus in the night sky.
 The two stars are separated by only 3.3 light years.
 An observer on a hypothetical planet orbiting Arcturus would see Muphrid as a magnitude -2.5 star (roughly the brightness of Mercury), while Arcturus would appear as bright as Venus (mag. -4.92 to -2.98) to an observer on a planet orbiting Muphrid.

 The Greco-Roman astronomer Ptolemy described Arcturus as “slightly red” (subrufa).
 With a B-V colour index of +1.23, Arcturus is about halfway between fellow orange giants Pollux and Aldebaran.